+((10(115)

 Loans Guarantee

-Α. Aggregate amount granted provided during the year:
+А. Aggregate amount granted provided during the year:

-Subsidiary 2,202.00 5,100.00
+Subsidiary company 1,699.00 5,800.00

 В. Balance outstanding as at Balance Sheet date in respect of above cases:

-Subsidiary 2,202.00 -
+Subsidiary company 1,699.00 -

-- 03. The Company has made investments in, granted loans, secured or unsecured, to companies, limited liability partnership or any other parties during the year, in respect of which: - a) The Company has provided loans and stood guarantee during the year, the details of which are given below: The Company has not provided any security to any other entity during the year. - b) The investments made, guarantees provided and the terms and conditions of the grant of all the above mentioned loans and guarantees provided, during the year are, in our opinion, not prejudicial to the interest of the Company. - c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest are regular as per stipulation. - d) In respect of loans granted by the Company, there is no overdue amount remaining outstanding as at the Balance Sheet date.
+The Company has not provided any security to any other entity during the year.

+- b) The investments made, guarantees provided and the terms and conditions of the grant of all the above mentioned loans and guarantees provided, during the year are, in our opinion, not prejudicial to the interest of the Company. - c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest are regular as per stipulation. - d) In respect of loans granted by the Company, there is no overdue amount remaining outstanding as at the Balance Sheet date. - e) No loans by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties.

-- e) No loans by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties. - f) The Company has not granted any loans either repayable on demand or without specifying any terms or period of repayment during the year.
+- f) The Company has not granted any loans either repayable on demand or without specifying any terms or period of repayment during the year.
 Hence, reporting under Clause (iii)(f) is not applicable. - 04.
-In our opinion and according to information and explanation given to us, the Company has not granted any loans or made investments covered under the provisions of Section 185 of the Companies Act 2013.
+In our opinion, the Company has not granted any loans or made investments covered under the provisions of Section 185 of the Companies Act 2013.
 The Company has complied with the provisions of Sections 186 of the Companies Act, 2013 as applicable. - 05.
-According to the information and explanations given to us, the Company has not accepted any deposit or amounts which are deemed to be deposits.
+The Company has not accepted any deposit or amounts which are deemed to be deposits.
 Hence, reporting under Clause (v) of the Order is not applicable. - 06.
-The maintenance of cost records has not been specified by the Central Government under Section 148(1) of the Companies Act, 2013.

-- 07. According to the information and explanations given to us, in respect of statutory dues: - a) The Company has generally been regular in depositing undisputed statutory dues of the year, including goods and service tax, provident fund, employees' state insurance, income tax, customs duty, cess and other material statutory dues applicable to it to the appropriate authorities.
+The maintenance of cost records has not been specified by the Central Government under Section 148(1) of the Companies Act, 2013. - 07.
+In respect of statutory dues: - a) The Company has been generally regular in depositing undisputed statutory dues of the year, including goods and service tax, provident fund, employees' state insurance, income tax, customs duty, cess and other material statutory dues applicable to it to the appropriate authorities.

-There were no undisputed amounts payable in respect of goods and service tax, provident fund, employees' state insurance, income tax, customs duty, cess and other material statutory dues in arrears as at March 31, 2022, for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of goods and service tax, provident fund, employees' state insurance, income tax, customs duty, cess and other material statutory dues in arrears as at March 31, 2023, for a period of more than six months from the date they became payable.

-b) There are no disputed dues of income tax and goods and services tax which have not been deposited as on March 31, 2022.
-Details of dues of sales tax which have not been deposited as on March 31, 2022, on account of disputes are given below:
+b) There are no disputed dues of income tax and goods and services tax which have not been deposited as on March 31, 2023.
+Details of dues of sales tax which have not been deposited as on March 31, 2023, on account of disputes are given below:

-Name of statute Nature of dues Forum where dispute is pending Period to which the amount relates Amount (₹ in lakh) The Gujarat Sales Tax Act, 1969 Sales tax (including interest and penalty) High Court of Gujarat 1999-00 10.39 The Gujarat Sales Tax Act, 1969 Sales tax (including interest and penalty) Joint Commissioner, Surat 2001-02 to 2003-04 52.47
+Name of statute Nature of dues Forum where dispute is pending Period to which the amount relates Amount (₹ lakhs) The Gujarat Sales Tax Act, 1969 Sales tax (including interest and penalty) High Court of Gujarat 1999-00 10.39 The Gujarat Sales Tax Act, 1969 Sales tax (including interest and penalty) Joint Commissioner, Surat 2001-02 to 2003-04 52.47